I know all the tricks when it comes to entertaining a toddler at home!

 Best Toddler Toys With Keys And Locks

-It sounds pretty simple, but let me tell you about a game I play with my Son, even now when he has moved out of the Toddler years.
+It sounds pretty simple, but let me tell you about a game I play with my son, even when he has moved out of the toddler years.

 Even now, whenever he finds the padlock in his vast mountain of other toys, he spends a bit of time locking and unlocking it!

-A quick word of warning here, always make sure you know where the key is!
-I know a padlock is cheap and easy to replace, but save yourself from buying them time and time again when you Toddler throws the key in some random place in your home, never to be seen again!
+Here’s a quick warning: always make sure you know where the key is!
+I know a padlock is cheap and easy to replace, but save yourself from buying them time and time again when your toddler throws the key in some random place in your home, never to be seen again!

-So, you want a Toddler toy with keys and locks?
-Well, this might not strictly be a Toddler toy, but kids love unlocking things…and most kids love pirates!
+So, you want a toddler toy with keys and locks?
+Well, this might not strictly be a toddler toy, but kids love unlocking things, and most kids love pirates (and pirate toys)!
 Why not combine both and get a pirate box that can be locked and unlocked?

-Why not throw in some pirate gold coins too, just to make the whole game a little more lifelike!
+Also, why not throw in some pirate gold coins to make the whole game a little more lifelike?

 Honestly, this is hours of fun.

-Give your Toddler some tremendous fun with the Melissa and Doug Lock and Latch Board!
+Give your Toddler hours and hours of tremendous fun with the Melissa and Doug Lock and Latch Board!

 Here we have a wooden skills activity board with 4 lots of doors for them to open and explore until their heart is content.

-It is a pretty sturdy design, which is awesome because we all know that Toddler has absolutely no self-control when they get excited, right?
+It is a pretty sturdy design, which is awesome because we all know that toddler has no self-control when they get excited, right?

 I have spent many hours locked in a cell!
-Obviously, I am talking about at home…and the cell is usually a different room or even an imaginary cell in the same room as my Son.
+The cell is usually a different room or even an imaginary cell in the same room as my son.

-One of the games he loves to play the most is where he is the Police and I am a bad guy.
-First, he gives me a few seconds warning, then I have to run away and he catches me.
-Then, on go the handcuffs and I am marched over to wherever he decides the cell is.
+One of the games he loves to play the most is the Police, and I am a bad guy.
+First, he gives me a few seconds’ warning, then I have to run away, and he catches me.
+Then, the handcuffs are placed on my wrists, and I am marched over wherever he decides the cell is.